Enrolling Statistical Cohorts in WRM

 data.
 Some of the data can apply to several cohorts.
 To

-us.
-Preferably, start copying the table below from this sentence.
+send it to us.
+Preferably, start copying the table below from this

 Please don't change